baetyl/baetyl/doc/us-en/FAQ.md

 **Question 8**: Does OpenEdge support to push data to Kafka?

-**Suggested Solution**: Support, you can refer to [How-to-write-a-python-script-for-python-runtime](https://github.com/baidu/openedge/blob/master/doc/us-en/customize/How-to-write-a-python-script-for-python-runtime.md), and subscribe messages from the local Hub module and writing them to Kafka service.
-Besides, you can also refer to [How-to-develop-a-customize-module-for-OpenEdge](https://github.com/baidu/openedge/blob/master/doc/us-en/customize/How-to-develop-a-customize-module-for-OpenEdge.md), which subscribes message from the local Hub module and then writes it to Kafka.
+**Suggested Solution**: Support, you can refer to [How to write a python script for python runtime](https://github.com/baidu/openedge/blob/master/doc/us-en/customize/How-to-write-a-python-script-for-python-runtime.md), and subscribe messages from the local Hub module and writing them to Kafka service.
+Besides, you can also refer to [How to develop a customize module for OpenEdge](https://github.com/baidu/openedge/blob/master/doc/us-en/customize/How-to-develop-a-customize-module-for-OpenEdge.md), which subscribes message from the local Hub module and then writes it to Kafka.

 **Question 9**: What are the ways to change OpenEdge configurations?
 Can I only make configuration changes through the [BIE](https://cloud.baidu.com/product/bie.html) Cloud Management Suite?